asianlegacylibrary/nlm/README.md

 - TUESDAY **********************
     - favicon!
     - CSS!
-    - add 'loading' to meta-counts in sidebar for additional info to users

 - WEDNESDAY ********************
+    - fix broken firstImage
+    - translation to mongolian for site, send to christina to send to NLM
     - ability to collapse, expand each item in archives
     - currently MODAL will not render until esSubjects and esAuthors received
     - update modal to incorporate more ES data